IntelLabs/hec-p-isa-tools/assembler_tools/hec-assembler-tools/README.md

-# HERACLES Code Generation Framework User Guide
+# HERACLES Code Generation Framework (Reference Implementation)

-This tool, also known as the "assembler", takes a pre-generated Polynomial Instruction Set Architecture (P-ISA) kernel containing instructions that use an abstract, flat memory model for polynomial operations, such as those applied in homomorphic encryption (HE), and maps them to a corresponding set of instructions compatible with the HERACLES architecture, accounting for hardware restrictions, including memory management for the HERACLES memory model.
+The tools in this directory are the reference implementation of and Assembler codegenerator that takes a pre-generated Polynomial Instruction Set Architecture (P-ISA) program containing instructions that use an abstract, flat memory model for polynomial operations, such as those applied in homomorphic encryption (HE), and maps them to a corresponding set of instructions compatible with the HERACLES architecture, accounting for hardware restrictions, including memory management for the HERACLES memory model.

 ## Table of Contents
 1. [Dependencies](#dependencies)